tlambert03/bobiac/content/02_getting_started_with_python/getting_started_with_python.md

 | **`pwd`** | Print the current working directory. |
 | **`mkdir [DIR]`** | Create a new directory named `[DIR]`. |

+Reminder:

+- To open the terminal on macOS, you can use the `Command + Space` shortcut to open Spotlight, then type "Terminal" and hit `Enter`.
+- On Windows, you can use the `Windows + R` shortcut to open the Run dialog, then type "powershell" and hit `Enter`.

 ```{tip}
 When using relative paths, you can use `..` to refer to the parent directory,
 and `.` to refer to the current directory.